K-PaaS/application-platform-guide-eng/user_guide/development_application/nodejs.md

 # <div id='5'> 2.
 Configuration of Development Environment

-Bind the variouse servicepacks registered in Open PaaS with the application made in Node.js language.
+Bind the various servicepacks registered in Open PaaS with the application made in Node.js language.
 The Node.js application can be created in a Windows environment so that access information for each service can be obtained from environmental information (VCAP_SERVICES) bound to the application and applied to the application.

 Configure the development environment to develop Node.js Application as shown below.